siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereConfiguration/example processes.md

 This process retrieves configuration data from a WebSphere Application Server Network Deployment instance with a dynamic cluster and converts the data into templates that can be applied to other WebSphere Application Server Network Deployment instances.
 This process is not installed with the WebSphere Application Server Configure plug-in.
-You must manually import this process into IBM UrbanCode Deploy.
+You must manually import this process into IBM DevOps Deploy.
 [Download the process (JSON file)](https://github.com/UrbanCode/IBM-UCD-PLUGINS/blob/main/files/WebSphereConfiguration/SampleProcesses/GenericProcessSample7.json).

 Use this process if your WebSphere Application Server Network Deployment environment contains a dynamic cluster.